Budugu

 Budugu's immediate family include his parents Radha and Gopalam, his grandmother Bamma, and his unmarried uncle Baabai.
 His neighbors include Laavupaati Pakkinti Pinnigaru and her husband and Budugu's child love C Gaana Pasoonamba.

-Budugu – Chichula Pidugu is the name of the serial (published by Andhra Pathrika) in which Mullapudi introduces Budugu.
+Budugu – Chichuta Pidugu is the name of the serial (published by Andhra Pathrika) in which Mullapudi introduces Budugu.
 The work is autobiographical in nature, where the author describes his childhood thoughts and happenings.
 The rest is all in the spirit of imagination.
 This collection later appeared in two volumes.

 The drawings of Budugu are by Bapu, a maker of Telugu films.
 Bapu focuses on capturing the characters' expressions.

 Budugu is a pet name for the child and was later used for a whole generation of children in Andhra Pradesh.